gulam101/LightPad/README.md

 - How to increase performance
 - How to use GitHub properly
 - How to track GitHub changes
-- Hot to revert back to original changes in GitHub
+- How to revert back to original changes in GitHub
+- Unit Testing to check functions work

 ________________________________________________________________________________________________________________________________________